unixtools/git-identity-helper/README.md

 While some would argue against this usage, it exists, and is common practice.
 This script is designed to make it easier to use git in those circumstances.

+Intent is that this script would be dropped into /etc/profile.d/ to apply to all users on a given system.

-Overall design - git command will be wrapped with a bash function and alias - so that use is transparent.
+Overall design - git command will be wrapped with a bash function which will transparently pre-compute a better default setting for git author name and email if one isn't already set in per-repo or global configuration.

 The function will look at the git configuration, and environment, to try and set a suitable default.
 If the active configuration in current repo or global specifies a user name and email, it will do nothing.
 If on the other hand, there is no user name/email configured, it will attempt to calculate an appropriate default, looking at